6 Examples of Buy Buttons on Profitable Product Pages

 Here’s an example from Duckworth of using color to distinguish between two equally desirable actions for your website visitors.

 Both buttons are similarly sized, signifying their equal importance to the store.
-Adding to your cart is just as beneficial to Duckworth as buying now, though different.
+Adding to your cart is just as beneficial to as buying now, though different.

 This difference is denoted by the different colors featured.
 The warm, orange color on the “Buy It Now” button nudges users towards this option without completely alienating the “Add to Cart” option.